-The Rochester General Hospital Clinical Laboratory Technology Program is a 51-week, full-time clinical internship experience (40 hrs/week).
+The Rochester General Hospital Medical Laboratory Science Program is a 45-week, full-time clinical internship experience (40 hrs/week).
 The student receives a comprehensive education which encompasses the technical aspects of clinical laboratory medicine as well as the theoretical aspects of the medical relevance of clinical laboratory results and how various disease states are manifested in the laboratory.

 Orientation: (2 days)